nerdoftech/alpine-nginx/readme.md

-# alpine-nodejs
+# alpine-nginx
-Nginx container based on apline (also includes curl).
+Nginx container based on the offical [Apline Linux container](https://hub.docker.com/_/alpine/) (also includes curl).
 The reason for this build is  the official nginx container is just a tad to lean for my taste because it has very few resources for troubleshooting.

-The version number of this container matches the version of the official alpine container it is built on.
+The version number of this container matches the version of the official alpine container it is built on up to the first 2 digits.
+The last digit is the patch version relevant to this container build.

 # Usage
 Create a docker container and specify the location of your nginx config directory and html files.